STS New Hampshire

 Doug Cooper serves as the Pastor of Christ Restoration Church in New London, NH.
 Doug completed a two-year program at Word of Life Bible Institute, as well earning an Associate Degree from River Valley Community College in Occupational Therapy, a BA in English Literature and Religion from Liberty University, and is currently working on a Master of Theological Studies degree from Westminster Theological Seminary.
 Doug and his wife Leah have four children, one dog, one cat, and five chickens.

-Kaylin Vincz attends Christ Restoration Church in New London, New Hampshire.
-She is a counselor at CCEF New England.
+Kaylin Vincz runs a practice called Sojourner Soulcare in New London, New Hampshire.
+Before beginning her own practice she was a counselor at Restoring Hope New England (formerly CCEF New England).
 She received a Bachelor of Arts in Biblical Counseling from Crossroads Bible College and a Master of Arts in Counseling from Westminster Theological Seminary.
-Her experience is with individuals and couples as well as leading counseling groups.
-Kaylin empathetically walks with you on your journey through counseling while applying a biblical perspective to the challenges of life.
-She believes that Jesus' story, mapped onto ours, has the power to change the way we view the world and that his presence gives the strength needed to face the challenges ahead.
-Kaylin believes relationships are the ministers of these realities and provides a safe, empathetic relationship within counseling and seeks to mend and strengthen other interpersonal relationships.
-In her spare time, Kaylin likes to spend time outdoors with her husband and three children as well as garden, snowboard, hike, read, and drink coffee.
+Kaylin has experience working with individuals and couples as well as leading counseling groups.
+Kaylin empathetically walks with people in counseling, believing that Jesus’ story, mapped onto ours, has the power to change how we view the world and that his presence provides the strength needed to face the challenges ahead.
+Kaylin believes relationships minister these realities; she provides a safe, empathetic relationship within counseling and seeks to mend and strengthen other interpersonal relationships.
+In her spare time, she spends time outdoors with her husband and three children, gardening, snowboarding, hiking, reading, and drinking coffee.

 Shawn Carpenter